S-JingTao/Self-SRPE/README.md

 python evaluate_shape.py
 ```
 # Acknowledgement
-Our implementation leverages the code from NOCS, SGPA and  NOCS.
+Our implementation leverages the code from SPD, SGPA and  NOCS.